rafael-kolbe/k8-learning/commands/run.md

 ### kubectl run
 The `kubectl run` command is used to create a new deployment in Kubernetes.
 It allows you to specify the name of the deployment, the image to use, and the port to expose.
+Images can also come from Dockerhub, a public repository of images.

 ---